Harvard-CS-1200/cs1200/fall2025/faq.md

 <b> How do exams get curved? </b>
 </summary> <br>

 We determine curves by looking at exams and figuring out approximately which percentage thresholds should correspond to letter grade thresholds (i.e. the course heads will select exams that we believe are at the boundary between A-/B+, B-/C+, etc).
-Then, we set linear functions between the thresholds to determine your GPA based on your exam performance
+Then, we set linear functions between the thresholds to determine your GPA based on your exam performance.
+Refer to the College description of letter grades [here](https://infoforfaculty.fas.harvard.edu/book/grading-system).

 </details>